-As Eliza Schuyler Hamilton begins to emerge into her own in the second act of Hamilton, she’s dealt a huge blow.
+As Eliza Schuyler Hamilton begins to emerge into her own in the second act of Hamilton (the filmed version of which is now streaming on Disney+), she’s dealt a huge blow.
 Alexander Hamilton’s affair with Maria Reynolds, and his subsequent hush-hush payoffs to Maria’s husband James, have backfired, and rumors are beginning to circulate that Hamilton has been not only cheating on his wife but also illegally speculating with federal funds.
 In 1797, he took to the press himself, publishing an outraged 98 pages under the title Observations on Certain Documents Contained in No. V & VI of “The History of the United States for the Year 1796,” In Which the Charge of Speculation Against Alexander Hamilton, Late Secretary of the Treasury, is Fully Refuted.
-Or, as it's commonly known, the Reynolds Pamphlet.
+Or, as it’s commonly known, the Reynolds Pamphlet.

 It was printed in Philadelphia, and in the window below, you can read it page by page, courtesy of the New-York Historical Society.
 (The Society’s putting the Pamphlet on exhibit, too, from January 15 through 29.)
 It’s not the easiest for modern eyes to read, not so much because of Hamilton’s writing (which is, relatively speaking, pretty brisk) but because the “long s” — that is, the typographical style of substituting a lowercase f for a lowercase s in the majority of places — is distracting.
 (If you find it too eye-fatiguing, there’s a modernized transcription at the National Archives site.)
 If you can make your way through the “extenfive and complicated mifchiefs,” what reveals itself is an extremely vigorous defense.
 Hamilton, as we know from Hamilton, begins by saying: